DaveParillo/gravity-wiki/GravitySetup.md

     Build the Java runtime library using Maven (see the readme in java\).
     NOTE: Maven does not use the standard proxy environment variables (http_proxy, etc) - you must configure Maven explicitly.
 Directions for this can be found here: https://maven.apache.org/guides/mini/guide-proxies.html.

+    For Python, also follow these steps:<BR>
+        - cd to the python directory in your protobuf distribution<BR>
+        - python setup.py build

     sudo ldconfig

 * Copy dependencies into gravity/deps